Outstanding Contributions

 While attending the 2020 legislative session at the Utah State Capitol, Kelly Whited Jones, a founding member of the Utah ERA Coalition, and her supporter, Jody England Hasnsen, met remarkable young girls from the Utah Schools for the Deaf and the Blind.
 On Facebook on January 29, 2020, she expressed her belief that working towards equality is worth striving for.

-Now that thirty-eight states have ratified the Equal Rights Amendment, the next step is to repeal the 1982 deadline and make the ERA a permanent part of the U.S. Constitution.
+Now that thirty-eight states have ratified the Equal Rights Amendment, the urgency to repeal the 1982 deadline and make the ERA a permanent part of the U.S. Constitution is more pressing than ever.
 Hundreds of constitutional experts agreed that the ERA had fulfilled all the requirements outlined in the Constitution to become an amendment.
 Two-thirds of Congress passed it in 1972, and three-fourths (38) of the states ratified it in 2020.
 The majority of Americans support the Equal Rights Amendment and advocate for its incorporation into the U.S. Constitution.
-Representative Cori Bush of Missouri and Senator Kirsten Gillibrand of New York, both ERA advocates, argued that there is no mention of timelines in the Constitution.
-They also stated that the Executive Branch has no authority to stop an amendment.
-For example, the 27th Amendment took 203 years (1789–1992) to become law.
-Yes, you read that correctly—203 years!
-Similarly, we've been ratifying the Equal Rights Amendment for a century and still counting.

 On top of that, Senator Mitt Romney of Utah, who was the Republican nominee for president in 2012, actively opposes certification efforts.
 He and other ERA opponents sent a letter to the archivist on February 8, 2022, requesting that the archivist not certify and publish the ERA, which denied women's complete equality under the law, as guaranteed by our Constitution.
 This block deprived women of equal rights, making them second-class citizens.
 The ERA serves as the last line of defense against sex discrimination in all sectors, including gender equality, Title XI protections for the right to gender-affirming and reproductive healthcare, access to birth control and abortion, fertility treatments, LGBTQ+ protection rights, racial justice, equal pay, equal justice for sexual harassment and abuse, and so on.
 It has fueled the women's movement, particularly among the younger generation, which advocates for gender equality and legal protection for women's rights.